magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-4.md

 <!--- ACP2E-7-->

-*  Full-screen product image are now correctly displayed on themes with vertical thumbnail navigation direction on mobile devices.
-Previously, the product image was incorrectly scaled or invisible on themes with vertical thumbnail navigation direction on mobile devices in full-screen mode.
+*  Full-screen product images are now correctly displayed on themes with vertical thumbnail navigation direction on mobile devices.
+Previously, product images were incorrectly scaled or invisible on themes with vertical thumbnail navigation direction on mobile devices in full-screen mode.

 <!--- ACP2E-23-->